NOTES ON MY RECIPES WITH SOME TIPS AND TRICKS

 MEASUREMENTS

 I remember being really impressed with a French friend who made pancakes by eye, "au flair" as she said.
-Now I always need to remind myself of the measurements for pancakes, but generally, as an experienced cook, I don't always worry about exact measurements: I cook using knobs and slugs, dashes and splashes.
+I usually need to remind myself of the measurements for pancakes, but generally, as an experienced cook, I don't always worry about exact measurements: I cook using knobs and slugs, dashes and splashes.
 A knob of butter for me might be anywhere between 20g and 50g.
 However, you cannot dish up recipes with that level of inaccuracy so I test them and measure it all out.
 If you are an experienced cook and trust your knobs, follow your intuition.
 (My average knob works out to be around 30g).

 TESTING